If looking like The Hulk, Wolverine, or Batman is your primary goal, then a training program with a bodybuilding focus is what you need.

 Deadlift Variants

-For vertical pulls, feel free to select what you would like, however, if you do choose to do chin-ups or pull-ups, make sure you can perform them with the right range of motion for the required number of reps.
+For vertical pulls, feel free to select what you would like; however, if you choose to do chin-ups or pull-ups, ensure you can perform them with the proper range of motion for the required number of reps.
 If not, try band-assisted pull-ups until you are strong enough.
 Then add weight when you need it.

 For horizontal pressing, you can use the bench press, a decline, or incline press.
 Just don’t use a very severe angle in either direction.
 For vertical pressing, feel free to do either standing or seated presses.
 Barbells or dumbbells can be used.